ing-bank/baker/docs/sections/concepts.md

     Example, *"OrderPlaced"* -> `<list of products>`

-We distinguish 2 conceptual types of events.
+We distinguish two conceptual types of events.

 1. Sensory events (*external*)